deciduously/tictactoe-hs/haskell-in-english.md

 handleInput board n' >>= compTurn >>= runGame
 ```

 So far, we've updated the world state according to human input, made sure there's still a game going on, and received the new `Board` to work with.
-No we're going to pass that brand new world state into `compTurn` via `>>=`, which as we discussed will allow the `Board` to be passed without losing the `IO a` context it started with.
+Now we're going to pass that brand new world state into `compTurn` via `>>=` which as we discussed will allow the `Board` to be passed without losing the `IO a` context it started with.
 This means we should expect `compTurn` to take a `Board` as input and, because we're in the middle of a `>>=`/`bind` chain, return an `IO Board`:

 ```haskell
 -- line 36